Locus of Control Test

 4/8

-Occupational-Social Aspect (OA)
+Occupational-Social Aspect (OSA)

 Measures the tendency to take initiative and assume responsibility in professional and social interactions at work with supervisors and colleagues.